 Utilities & Payments - Frequently Asked Questions

-What ways can I pay my City utility bill?
+How can I pay my City utility bill?

 There are many ways to pay your utility bill.
 Setting up an online profile with Paymentus gives you access to the most payment options, your usage and online payment history, and will allow you to receive email notifications.
 However, you don’t need an online profile to pay your bill.